What You Should Know About This Issue

 When a municipality discovers that an inactive landfill site was not properly closed, an authorized local official should contact the Solid Waste section chief in the appropriate MassDEP regional office to begin developing a compliance schedule to address unmet regulatory requirements for the site.
 At a minimum, MassDEP will require a landfill assessment to identify pollution sources, impacts and feasible cost-effective solutions.

 As land development pressures increase, builders consider parcels they might have avoided in the past.
 When their projects abut or encroach on old landfills or waste disposal sites, municipal officials can be caught unaware of potential environmental, health and safety impacts on new buildings and neighbors.

 MassDEP strongly recommends creating a municipal "master inventory" of all closed landfills and abandoned waste disposal sites, as well as planned and proposed uses of adjacent properties, to ensure that new development will not be adversely affected by landfill gas, leachate or runoff.

-A database of all known solid waste disposal sites in Massachusetts is available at Landfills, Transfer Stations & Compost Sites .
+A database of all known solid waste disposal sites in Massachusetts is available at Landfills, Transfer Stations, Compost Sites & Recycling Facilities .
 This database may not be all-inclusive, however, so MassDEP encourages municipalities to supplement the list with their own information.
 This will ensure that all possible solid waste disposal sites have been identified.

 It is important to note than any redevelopment or re-use of a closed or inactive landfill site itself requires express written approval from MassDEP to ensure that the proposed use is safe and compatible with past land-filling activities.